 Tynron Kirk was again in a ruinous state in 1834 and the present building was built in 1837 for £975 by John Dalyell of Minnyhive.
 The architect was William Burn of George Street, Edinburgh.
 His plans are in the RCAHMS in Edinburgh and it seems that he initially envisaged a simple rectangular building.
 Burn was a famous architect with hundreds of commissions, including many churches, eg Keir, Morton and Langholm and lots of country houses including a number for Buccleuch and also the Crichton in Dumfries.
 He designed buildings all over Scotland and England.

 The church was rebuilt in 1889 when there was a fashionable wedding to reopen it, Marion Brown, daughter of Adam Brown at Bennan.
 There were huge crowds and schoolchildren were given a bag of edibles and a sixpence.

 Until fairly recently pew rents were paid by the heritors, whereby pews would be reserved for the family and servants.
 In 1908 Mr MacRae from Stenhouse enquired as to how much pew space the MacRaes were entitled to.
 The total pew length was duly measured, the Duke of Buccleuch consulted, and MacRaes were allotted two seats and a bit.
 (The majority of the pews were allocated to Buccleuch).
-See *31 to see how this was allocated.
 This was even though the MacRaes themselves attended the Free Church in Dunreggan.

-Some Tynronians had left the Church of Scotland with the formation of the evangelical Free Church in 1843 and had to make the long walk over the hill to the new kirk at the end of Dunreggan, now in ruins.
+Some Tynronians, like MacRae, had left the Church of Scotland with the formation of the evangelical Free Church in 1843 and had to make the long walk over the hill to the new kirk at the end of Dunreggan, now in ruins.
 Some preferred the Cameronians at Scaur church in Penpont.